 Don’t hesitate to reach out to me if you are feeling a little overwhelmed in the moment.
 Let’s help one another keep our spirits up.
 In adversity our spirit has a chance to shine, as we rediscover the real strength that exists within ourselves and our community.

-And remember, the key to our successful management of this disease still lays with basic daily hygiene practice.
+And remember, the key to our successful management of this health crisis still lays with basic daily hygiene practice.
+Wear a mask while in any indoor (enclosed airspace) public space.
 Engage in proper handwashing technique anytime you move from one social environment to another and remember to cough or sneeze into a tissue, handkerchief, or the crook of your elbow.
-Even if you are not socially isolating, practice voluntary social distancing while the coronavirus remains a risk to our community; try to maintain a 2 m (6′) distance from others.
+And maintain a 2 m (6′) distance from others.

 Stephen Douglas MA (cert)OAMHP RP